 The work of an Italian artist is stolen during an art exhibition in Berlin.

-If an artist exhibits or loans out works of art, the exhibition or loan contract (cf. standard agreement NEMO) should specify that the contractual partner insures the works for transport "from nail to nail" – also for transportation across borders – and for the entire duration of the exhibition.
+If an artist exhibits or loans out works of art, the exhibition or loan contract (cf. loan agreement, annotated model contract or standard agreement NEMO) should specify that the contractual partner insures the works for transport "from nail to nail" – also for transportation across borders – and for the entire duration of the exhibition.
 This is common industry practice.

 Organizers of art exhibitions should always take out all-risk insurance.
 Any damage should be insured: theft and damage of exhibits by visits or employees of the organizer, as well as damages caused by venue defects.
 Coverage should extend to transport.
 Exceptions must be listed and specifically excluded to avoid disputes.
 Clear contract design (formulations) must be ensured.